awslabs/project-lakechain/packages/cli/README.md

 ## Init

-The `init` command generates a new middleware boilerplate code in the current directory.
+The `init` command can be used to either generate a new Lakechain project on your file-system if you'd like to create your own pipelines as a separate CDK stack, or the boilerplate code used to create a new middleware very easily.

 ##### Example